patternfly-yew/patternfly-yew-quickstart/README.md

 # Patternfly quick start for Yew

-This is little more than a PoC right now.
+This is a quickstart template to get you started with Patternfly and Yew.

+Here you can see this page in action: https://ctron.github.io/patternfly-yew-quickstart

 ## Pre-requisites